 When we’re seeing through fear-eyes, the most handsome or beautiful partner in the world can look like a monster.
 But when we rinse the doors of perception and see through clear-eyes, the shining essence of our partner, which radiates beauty from the inside out, is revealed.

 2. Replace the Negative Habits with Positive Actions that Shrink Fear and Grow Love

 This isn’t just theory or nice words; these are real, daily actionable practices that will help you pull out the weeds of what is not serving you so that you can plant nourishing, positive seeds into your foundational soil.
 From a rich foundation, a beautiful garden grows.

 This is what I teach in Open Your Heart: A 30-day Course to Feel More Love and Attraction to Your Partner.
 Love is a skill, and while we learn some basic skills in school like how to read and do math, we don’t learn the skill of loving.
-This sixteenth round of the course will start on Saturday, March 7, 2020, and I will teach you just that: the art and skill of loving.
+This eighteenth round of the course will start on Saturday, March 25, 2022, and I will teach you just that: the art and skill of loving.
 I very much look forward to meeting you there.

 P.S.
 If you struggles with the attraction spike, please listen to our latest Gathering Gold episode on “Redefining Attraction.”
 The bonus episode, where I talk about my earliest templates of attraction and how they showed up in later relationships, will come out next week.

 Note: This is the first time I’ve led Open Your Heart live in two years, and the live round includes two group coaching calls.
 If you can’t make the live calls, you’ll receive the recording afterwards: